The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Introduction

 As summarised by \citet{Helmi2020}, the focus has now shifted from merely identifying accreted stars to characterising the properties of the merging progenitor galaxy and its gas content.
-Several studies have investigated its global chemical composition \citep[for example][]{Das2020, Feuillet2021, Aguado2021, Matsuno2021, Buder2022, Belokurov2022, DeSilva2023, Monty2024, Ou2024}, while others tried to recover the merger process itself \citep[for example][]{Naidu2021} as well as the effects of the merger on the existing stars, such as the \textit{splashing} of stellar orbits \citep{Belokurov2020, Belokurov2022}.
+Several studies have investigated its global chemical composition \citep[for example][]{Das2020, Feuillet2021, Aguado2021, Matsuno2021, Buder2022, Belokurov2022, DeSilva2023, Monty2024, Ou2024}, while others tried to recover the merger process itself \citep[for example][]{Naidu2021} as well as the effects of the merger on the existing stars, such as the heating -- or \textit{splashing} -- of stellar orbits \citep{DiMatteo2019, Belokurov2020, Belokurov2022}.
 More recently, \citet{Skuladottir2025}, building on N-body simulations by \citet{Mori2024}, examined how chemical properties vary with orbital characteristics.
-Even with fewer than one hundred stars in their updated sample from \citet{Nissen2010, Nissen2024}, they successfully separated the accreted stars into more and less bound populations through more or less negative orbit energies and identified statistically significant chemical differences between them. \citet{Skuladottir2025} interpreted these trends using the scenario proposed by \citet{Mori2024}, in which the outer stars of the accreted galaxy—characterised by higher (less negative) orbital energies—were accreted earlier and at larger Galactocentric radii, while stars from the central regions, with lower (more negative) energies, were accreted later and more centrally.
+Even with fewer than one hundred stars in their updated sample, based on the high-resolution abundance measurements of \citet{Nissen2010} and \citet{Nissen2024}, they successfully separated the accreted stars into more and less tightly bound populations using orbital energies and identified statistically significant chemical differences between them. \citet{Skuladottir2025} interpreted these trends using the scenario proposed by \citet{Mori2024}, in which the outer stars of the accreted galaxy—characterised by higher (less negative) orbital energies—were accreted earlier and at larger Galactocentric radii, while stars from the central regions, with lower (more negative) energies, were accreted later and more centrally.
 The inferred radial gradient in star formation efficiency led to systematically higher $\mathrm{[Fe/H]}$ and $\mathrm{[Mg/Fe]}$ abundances in stars formed in the former core of the galaxy, a picture consistent with observations of present-day dwarf galaxies (Lucchesi et al. in prep).
+These results raise the possibility that present-day integrals of motion may preserve information about the internal chemical structure of the accreted progenitor galaxy, a scenario that can be tested directly in cosmological simulations that track stellar birth locations.